-For 2022, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils is much improved from 2021 (See JPA Website Actual Results Trends).
-For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) is much improved from 2021 (See JPA Website Actual Results Trends).
-See DfE guidance for more information about KS4 performance measures.
+For 2023 Actual Outcomes, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils is much improved (See JPA Website Actual Results Trends).
+For Attainment 8 (which is a measure of GCSE attainment across 8 subjects) is much improved (See JPA Website Actual Results Trends).
+See DFE guidance for more information about KS4 performance measures.